G4TGJ/TARLdocs/docs/_sources/index.rst.txt

 Serial
 ----------

-Serial driver for chips, such as the ATMega328, that have a USART.
+Serial driver for chips, such as the ATMega328 or ATtiny817, that have a USART.
 Interrupt driven with transmit and receive buffers.

 Files
 ^^^^^